• Home

 What are the trends for the same categories in data?

 The Combo visualization design provides you with a flexible way of displaying data.
-Besides, it forms the basis of data visualization designs, such as the Pareto or 80/20 visualization.
+Besides, it forms the basis of data visualization designs, such as the Pareto chart or 80/20 visualization.

 There’s a wider variety of Combination Charts in Excel you can use for your data stories, namely: